The Girl Who Changed Her Fate

 Elena insisted.
 Finally the mother shared with her what the old woman had said.

-"Is there anything that will help?" asked the girl in amazement, not knowing there was anything one could do about an ill-fate.
+"There is something I can do?" asked the girl in amazement.
+She did not know there was anything one can do about an ill-fate.

 With hope, Elena left for the distant mountains.
 After a long journey, she arrived at the one where all the fates of the world lived.
 Some of the fates were lovely to look at, others as hideous as could be.
 "Are you my fate?"
 Elena asked each one in turn.
 Some politely smiled "no." Others scoffed and laughed at her.
 She went on, one after another.

 Delighted, Elena returned to the castle.
 A young man heard about her silk thread and asked to buy it for his sister's wedding.
 Elena said that, in exchange, she must have its weight in gold.
-Yet no matter how much gold was piled on the scale, it was never enough.
+Yet no matter how much gold he piled on the scale for payment, it was never enough.